The Clive Richards Foundation

 • Multi-Stage Process Requires Patience: With trustees meeting only 6 times annually and a two-stage application process, build significant lead time into your funding timeline (likely several months minimum).

-• Healthcare and Medical Equipment Success: The Foundation has a strong track record of funding major medical equipment (£350,000+ grants).
-Healthcare organizations seeking diagnostic or treatment equipment should strongly consider applying.
+• Healthcare and Medical Equipment Success: The Foundation has a strong track record of funding medical equipment and healthcare projects.
+Healthcare organisations seeking diagnostic or treatment equipment should strongly consider applying.

 • Relationship Building Through Cobalt Example: The Foundation has supported Cobalt Health since 2013 across multiple projects, demonstrating value in long-term relationships.
 First-time applicants should consider how to build toward ongoing partnership.

-• Overseas Work Possible: Despite geographic restrictions, the Foundation supports overseas projects through UK-sponsored organizations, particularly in English-speaking African countries and India.
-International development organizations shouldn't automatically exclude themselves.
+• Overseas Work Possible: Despite geographic restrictions, the Foundation supports overseas projects through UK-sponsored organisations, particularly in English-speaking African countries and India.
+International development organisations shouldn't automatically exclude themselves.

 Similar Funders